Ahvaz: Football

 Football is a major part of the city's culture.
 The abundant enthusiasm has made Ahvaz home to three Iranian major Football clubs: Foolad, Esteghlal Khuzestan are currently playing in the Persian Gulf Pro League, and Esteghlal Ahvaz is playing in Azadegan League.

 Foolad have won the league on two occasions, the 2013–2014 season and the 2004–2005 season.
 Esteghlal Ahvaz finished runners–up in the league in the 2006–2007 season.
 In 2016, Esteghlal Khuzestan won the league for the first time.

 A number of other teams such as Foolad B the second team of Foolad and Karun Khuzestan play in the 2nd Division.

 Futsal

 Ahvaz has also two teams in the Iranian Futsal Super League, which are Sherkat Melli Haffari Iran FSC and Gaz Khozestan FSC.

 Colleges and universities

+Current Ahvaz is in a very privileged position in the country due to the presence of large and prestigious universities in terms of higher education.
+On Sunday, October 1955 Gandishaport University was founded, which was renamed to Jandishapur shortly after, and was known by the same name until the beginning of the Islamic Revolution.
 Ahvaz is also known for its universities as well as its role in commerce and industry.
 Ahvaz institutes of higher learning include: